 How long can an airline keep you on a plane during Tarmac Delay?

 Have you ever received someone at the airport and it has been delayed?
 Then you must have heard or suffered some of the consequences of Tarmac delay.
-Many of you have heard about this term but very few really know what the true meaning of it is.
+Many of you have heard about this term but very few really know what is the true meaning of it.

 What is the Tarmac Delay rule?

 According to the Department of Transportation (DOT) of the United States, Tarmac Delay occurs when airplanes keep passengers inside the plane for a certain time.
 It doesn’t matter if you’re leaving or you’ve already reached your destination.
-If the plane is parked, and haven’t reached the airport runway and you are not allowed to get on or off the plane you are facing a Tarmac Delay.
+If the plane is parked and hasn’t reached the airport runway and you are not allowed to get on or off the plane you are facing a Tarmac Delay.

 The DOT says that tarmac delay only applies to “Covered Carrier”.
 This means that this law can only be applied to airlines with aircraft with a capacity greater than 30 passengers.